conor-timmis/PassMint/README.md

 To generate a password, simply enter the desired length and click the 'Generate' button.
 Once the password is generated, it can be copied to the clipboard by clicking the 'Copy' button.

 ## Future Enhancements
-Stay tuned for future updates where we plan to add more features to enhance the functionality and user experience of the password generator.
+Stay tuned for future updates where we plan to add more features to enhance the functionality and user experience of PassMint.